mafintosh/csv-parser/README.md

 # csv-parser

-Streaming csv parser inspired by binary-csv that aims to be faster than everyone else
+Streaming csv parser inspired by binary-csv that aims to be faster than everyone else.

 ```
 npm install csv-parser